keithy/bashaform/README.md

 OCI is accessed though the `oci-cli` tool, which needs to be installed separately and configured for the tenancy, including ssh identity-files for access.

- Since oci-cli is in iself a python application it is preferable to install it via the nix package manager (mac/linux) so that it is fully isolated and independent of other python installations in the OS.
+ Since oci-cli is in iself a python application it is preferable to install in an isolated manner.
+ The nix package manager (mac/linux) provides a fully isolated and independent installations.
+ Mise-en-place also does a good job (note: at the time of writing, `oci-cli` does not support `python@3.13`) [see angelbox which uses mise-en-place]

 ```console
 oci setup config  # > ~/.oci/config